 Lower Key Stage Two includes Year Three and Year Four children.

-Our Lower Key Stage Two team includes Mrs Maye and Mrs Kemlo and Mr Green the class teachers.
+Our Lower Key Stage Two team includes Mrs Maye and Mrs Kemlo, Mr Green and Mrs Baker and Mr Hicklin, the class teachers.
 They are supported by Mrs Dobson, Miss Coachafer, Mrs Brooks, Mrs Cottam and Mrs Firth our Teaching Assistants.

 Year Three and Four is about developing the children’s independence in learning and particularly their ability to use their basic skills to access and develop learning for themselves.
 Strong links across the curriculum ensure children develop both their understanding of and appreciation for their widening world.
 Regular reading at home and learning of spellings and tables is still encouraged but homework is becoming more formal with Literacy and Numeracy tasks linked to class learning as well.
 The learning in this phase reflect the children’s widening interest in the larger world with topics.